ddobervich/VideoFilter/README.md

 # That's It!

-***Note: Windows and Linux machines can still display images with this framework, but can't use the webcam or videos***

 If you are wondering what the command `spctl --add <paste path here>/*` does, Here is your answer:

 The code above adds an exception to the macOS Security System that at default will not allow the `.dylib` and the `.so` files to run.
 Excecuting the command above will allow specifically the files inside the`lib` folder to run.